The Blessing of Heterogeneity in Federated Q-Learning: Linear Speedup and Beyond: Introduction

-samples per agent for sufficiently small $\varepsilon$ (ignoring the burn-in cost that depends on the mixing times of the Markovian trajectories over all agents), where $\muminavg$ is the minimum entry of the {\em average} stationary state-action occupancy distribution of all agents.
-Since $\muminavg\geq \mumin$, the sample complexity of \fedqwavg improves over that of \fedqvavg.
-More importantly, as long as the agents collectively cover the entire state-action space (i.e., $\muminavg>0$), \fedqwavg ensures efficient learning even when individual agents fail to cover the entire state-action space (i.e., $\mumin=0$), unveiling the blessing of heterogeneity. \end{itemize}
+samples per agent for sufficiently small $\varepsilon$ (ignoring the burn-in cost that depends on the mixing times of the Markovian trajectories over all agents).
+This improves over that of \fedqvavg by removing the dependency on $\Csim$, which can be as large as $1/\muminavg$.
+More importantly, this suggests that \fedqwavg achieves stable linear speedup with respect to the profile of the local behavior policies while maintaining the blessing of heterogeneity that eases the burden of individual agents' coverage.